Share a Passion. Share a Purpose. Share a Floor.

-Living-Learning Communities offer a dedicated and distinctive themed living option to our residents.
-They maintain a genuine sense of community and they are supported by programs, conversations and faculty interaction centered on the member’s interest.
-All the Living – Learning Communities are carefully planned and supported by University Housing staff along with the members of the community.
-Since all the members share interest in their community’s theme, you can expect to build genuine relationships and life-long friends.
+Living-Learning Communities (LLC) offer a dedicated and distinctive themed living option to our residents.
+They maintain a genuine sense of community and they are supported by programs, conversations, and faculty interaction centered on the member’s interest.
+All the Living-Learning Communities are carefully planned and supported by University Housing staff along with the members of the community.
+Since all the members share interest in their community’s theme, you can expect to build genuine relationships and lifelong friends.

 Steps to apply:

 Apply through eRezLife for Living-Learning Communities

 - When you get to this page, you will need to create an account for the first time.

 *If you have already created an account and are in the system, you can just log in and complete the application.

 - You will receive an email with a link to activate your account.

 - Once you activate your account, you will then receive an email with your username and password.